cvbuchem/LavAtmos/README.md

 # LavAtmos

 This code performs gas-melt equilibrium calculations for a given temperature and melt composition.
 The thermodynamics of the melt are modelled by the MELTS (Ghiorso and Sack 1995) code as presented in the Thermoengine package.
+An in-depth explanation of the method will soon be available in Van Buchem et al. (in review).

 ## Installation